-- You can design the email content directly within the email treatment in Pega Customer Decision Hub, but this approach is not a best practice.
+- You can design the email content directly within the email treatment in Pega Customer Decision Hub.
 Use this pattern only when the email content is relatively simple and does not require any complex HTML design. - Marketing departments can outsource email content designs to professional designing agencies who do not have direct access to Pega Customer Decision Hub.
 These agencies use HTML editors, such as Dreamweaver, to build visually appealing content.
 You can import the HTML with the externally designed email content directly into an internal email treatment.